What exactly is Google Analytics? How do statistics help website owners boost their online website? How does it all work?

 In the Tech details report, you will see a more detailed breakdown of your users’ technology use.
 By default, the report will load Browser data, but this can be swapped by clicking on the “Browser” parameter (under the “Search…” bar) and choosing other options available in the dropdown.

-Exploration reports allow GA4 users to create custom reports using various dimensions and metrics as needed, not easily available in the standard reports provided.
+Exploration reports allow Google Analytics users to create custom reports using various dimensions and metrics as needed, not easily available in the standard reports provided.
 When creating a custom exploration, there are a number of templates to use:

 - Free form